ST10082027/CMCS/CMCS/readMe.txt

 2. RESET THE DATABASE (optional but recommended)
 If you are setting up for the first time or starting fresh, run the following commands in the terminal of the project directory:
-0. rm -f cmcs.db cmcs.db-shm cmcs.db-wal
+0. rm -rf Migrations
-a. rm -rf Migrations
+a. dotnet ef database drop -f
-b. dotnet ef migrations add Initial
+b. rm -f *.db
-c. dotnet ef database drop -f
+c. dotnet ef migrations add Initial
 d. dotnet ef database update
 This will clear out old migrations and rebuild the database.